Muhammad-Qasim-Raza/Muhammad-Qasim-Raza/README.md

 ## Hi there I'm <a href="https://www.linkedin.com/in/muhammad-qasim-raza-460a6b227/" target="_blank"> Muhammad Qasim Raza </a>

 <hr>
 I'm Muhammad Qasim Raza.
 I'm doing Bs Software Engineering from Sindh Madrasa-tul-Islam University, City Campus, Karachi.
-It's my third year at University (5th Semester).<br>
+It's my third year at University (5th Semester).<br><br>
-My academic background in software engineering has provided me with a strong foundation in relevant skills and knowledge, even if I haven't had the opportunity to apply them in a professional setting. <br>
+My academic background in software engineering has provided me with a strong foundation in relevant skills and knowledge, even if I haven't had the opportunity to apply them in a professional setting. <br><br>

 As part of my ongoing commitment to advancing my skills in web development, I have recently enrolled in MERN Stack Development training at "Bano Qabil Institute."
 While I have not yet gained hands-on experience with MongoDB, ExpressJS, ReactJS, and NodeJS, I am looking forward to learning about these essential components of full-stack web development and applying them to real-world projects.
 The program has already provided me with valuable insights into the latest trends and best practices in the field.